On the Alexander polynomial of lens space knot: Introduction.

+We apply the non-zero curve to non-zero coefficients of lens surgery polynomial. \begin{cor} Let $K$ be a non-trivial lens space knot in an $\lz$ or $K_{p,k}$ in $Y_{p,k}$ for relatively prime positive integers $p,k$.
+Let $\{n_i\}$ be the non-zero exponents of $\Delta_K(t)$ defined in Theorem~\ref{OS1}.
+Then we have

-Theorem~\ref{main} and \ref{them2} were proven by the author before in \cite{tan3}, although, here we reprove by using the global coefficient relationship of Alexander polynomials. \begin{cor} The number $r$ of non-zero exponents of $\Delta_K(t)$ is bounded as follows:
+\end{cor} In the case of lens space knot in $S^3$, this corollary was proven by the author in \cite{tan3}, although, here in more general cases we reprove this corollary by using the non-zero curve.
+It is proven in \cite{HW} and \cite{K} that $n_2=g-1$ for any L-space knot in $S^3$, where $g$ is the genus of the knot.

-\end{cor} By using the following results, we determine the third and fourth non-zero coefficients of any lens space knot. \begin{theorem} Let $K$ be a lens space knot of type (A) or (B) with at least $4$ non-zero coefficients of the Alexander polynomial.
-Then, the third coefficient $n_3$ and fourth coefficient $n_4$ are one of the following:
+By using Corollary~\ref{thenumber}, we determine the third and fourth non-zero coefficients of any lens space knot. \begin{theorem} The non-zero sequence $\{n_i\}$ of a lens space knot in an $\lz$ or $K_{p,k}$ with at least $4$ non-zero coefficients of the Alexander polynomial satisfies with the following: